MikingG/MikingG.github.io/index.md

 - Voice Actor for the "Three Down to the Countryside" Activity at the Software Engineering College, Sun Yat-sen University
 - Planner of the Badminton Fun Sports Meet at the Software Engineering College, Sun Yat-sen University

-## English Proficiency
+## Language Proficiency

-- 559 points, CET6
+- English: 559 points, CET6
+- Mandarin: Level 2 Grade A, PSC

 - -----
-(The update date is December 7, 2023.)
+(The update date is December 28, 2023.)